erawls-neuro/NeuroFreq_public/docs/transforms/nf_demodulation/index.rst

 nf_demodulation
 ===============

 Complex Demodulation calculates time-frequency representations by first multiplying the real-valued signal by a complex sine wave of a specific frequency, which demodulates the power at that frequency so that it is concentrated at low frequencies.
 Then, the signal is low-pass filtered in order to recover power and phase at the frequency of the sine wave.
-Complex demodulation is calculated using
+Complex demodulation is the TF method of choice in BESA software (Hoechstetter et al., 2004).
+It is calculated using

 .. code-block:: matlab